ivanursul/ivanursul/_posts/2017-08-03-counting-eggs-design.markdown

 ### <a href="#" name=""><i class="fa fa-link anchor" aria-hidden="true"></i></a> Raspbian image with preinstalled OpenCV and Java

 I did around one week of attempts to install OpenCV on Raspberry PI and I managed to install it.
 I saw some resources, where people try to sell this images.
-I don't understand their logic, so I am ready to send image to everyone.
+I don't understand their logic, so I am ready to send image to everyone who will write me.

 ### <a href="#" name=""><i class="fa fa-link anchor" aria-hidden="true"></i></a> Conclusions